Automorphisms of Nikulin-type orbifolds: Introduction

 \subsubsection{Acknowledgments}

-We would like to thank the organizers of the workshop: Hyperkahler quotients, singularities, and quivers taking place at at the Simons Center for Geometry and Physics in 2023, where the idea for this paper was conceived.
+We would like to thank the organizers of the workshop ``Hyperkahler quotients, singularities, and quivers'' taking place at the Simons Center for Geometry and Physics in 2023, where the idea for this paper was conceived.
 We also express our appreciation to the Simons Center for its generous hospitality.
+We would also like to thank the anonymous referees for their suggestions and comments, which really helped improving the quality of the paper.
 The second author was supported by PRCI SMAGP (ANR-20-CE40-0026-01).
 The first and third authors were supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 286237555 - TRR 195 (Gef\"ordert durch die Deutsche Forschungsgemeinschaft -- Projektnummer 286237555 - TRR 195).